 Molly, known scientifically as MDMA, is usually detectable in bodily fluids for one to three days after ingestion.
-However, it may be detected for up to in some circumstances.
-Like other drugs, it’s detectable in hair for several months.
+However, it may be detected for up to

 Most fluid-based detection windows are based on a single dose ranging from 50 to 160 milligrams (mg).
 Higher doses may take longer to leave your system.